EthanCarollo/galaktoon/readme.md

 ## 2. How To Install

-1 - Download the source
+* 1 - Download the source
-2 - Install the "live server" extension in Visual Studio Code 3 - Open index.html in Visual Studio Code
+* 2 - Install the "live server" extension in Visual Studio Code
+* 3 - Open index.html in Visual Studio Code
-4 - Click on "Go Live" in the right bottom corner of the window 5 - Enjoy !
+* 4 - Click on "Go Live" in the right bottom corner of the window
+* 5 - Enjoy !

 ## 3. Engine Informations

-##### Engine One :
+##### Engine One works with a 2D top down view.

-###### 2D Top-down engine :

-Moovement and collision system already built
-Map creation already built (perspective map done) Interaction tile currently being built

-##### Engine TWO :

-###### 2D side scroll engine :

-Not started yet
+##### Engine Two works with a 2D side view for turn-based fight.

 ## 4. Features Informations

-???
+* Player Movement and collision system.
+* Map creation (with y-axis).
+* Player can interact with tile.
+* Camera smooth follow the player.
+* Player can travel through planets from the control panel.

 ## 5. Studio Informations

-##### Our name
+##### Us

-We are the Sleepy Mouse studio
+We are a group of 4 students !
+3 web designers and 1 developper.
+This game is a pedagogical project, it is absolutely not intended for commercial purposes.